 Over the past two years, Texas’ legislatures have introduced decriminalization bills, but none have yet to pass.
 In December 2016, state lawmakers have filed several new decriminalization bills that will be considered in the 2017 legislative session.
 Until then, Texas will continue to prosecute those possessing marijuana, including mandatory minimum sentences for those in possession of or attempting to sell large quantities of the drug.

 Simple possession of marijuana has been essentially decriminalized in Harris County, the most popular county in Texas.
 District Attorney Kim Ogg, upon being sworn into office in January 2017, announced that she planned to decriminalize all simple possession of marijuana in Harris County, the most populous county in Texas.
 Right now first-time offenders caught in possession of up to 2 ounces of marijuana aren’t subject to prosecution.
 Ogg’s new progressive law, which takes effect March 1, 2017, will make all misdemeanor possession charges are diverted around jail.
 The law will ensure that law enforcement agencies don’t arrest individuals caught with four ounces or less of marijuana.
 Rather, offenders will have 90 days to complete a four-hour decision-making class, which will remove any charges.

 Medical Marijuana Laws in Texas

 Despite some legislative support in the last session, no comprehensive medical marijuana policy has been enacted in the state.
-On June 1, 2015, Texas did pass a CBD oil bill that applies to the treatment of intractable epilepsy.
+On June 1, 2015, Texas did pass a CBD oil bill.
 Qualified patients are required to first get prescriptions from two certified specialists, at which point they will be legally allowed to use cannabis oil with at most 0.5% THC and 10% CBD.

 While the CBD law has been put into effect, many are skeptical that the system cannot be successfully implemented as written.
 Because doctors are required to “prescribe” rather than “recommend” or “certify” patients, very few physicians are willing to do so because prescribing a Schedule I substance puts their DEA license to prescribe controlled substances at risk.